 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Cape Town, it will feel like home.

 University of the Western Cape Residence -- Live in a single or double room of a residence located on the University of the Western Cape’s campus.
 Your roommates will be South African and international students.
 No meals are included, but you will have access to a kitchen.

-Houses or Apartments – Live in furnished houses or apartments in residential areas near the University of Cape Town.
+Student Apartments or Houses – Live in furnished houses or apartments in residential areas near the University of Cape Town.
 Residential advisors live in IES Abroad housing and are available to assist you throughout the semester.
 Student houses and apartments offer fully-equipped kitchens for meal preparation, but meals are not included in the program fee.
-It’s important to note that this housing location is between 20-30 minutes away by bus from UWC’s campus.
-Students who choose this option are responsible for all commuting costs.

 Part of making you feel at home in Cape Town is doing our best to make sure you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 Our multi-day orientation introduces you to our IES Abroad Cape Town staff, your fellow students, and the city of Cape Town and the surrounding area.
 The program begins with a trip to Bo-Kaap Kombuis, followed by a visit to Muizenberg and Kalk Bay situated on the beautiful shores of False Bay.
 Topics such as academics, housing, transportation, and health and safety are covered during this time.